 3 credits.
 Lecture, discussion, and participation in the development, evaluation, and practical application of measurement devices pertaining to physical education; the application of statistics in administering and analyzing measurement in physical education; and a review of the current research.

-PHE 485 ORGANIZATION AND ADMINISTRA-TION OF PHYSICAL EDUCATION
+PHE 485 ORGANIZATION AND ADMINISTRA-TION OF PHYSICAL EDUCATION gram.

-3 credits.
-Coordinates the various phases of the Physical Education program.
 Emphasis is placed on the organization and administration of the total program in relation to the community, the students, school personnel, scheduling, programming, supplies, equipment, and facilities.